Projects

 The Charm's Jobs app is a progressive web app.
 It will be the

-home for the upcoming book series βCharm's Jobs.β
+home for the upcoming book series “Charm's Jobs.”

 As with my portfolio, everything in Charm's Jobs is made from

-scratch with basic tools — JavaScript, HTML,
+scratch with basic tools — HTML, CSS, and

-and CSS.
+JavaScript.
 No libraries.
 No frameworks.

 The Charm's Jobs logo and the artwork for the Sardine theme are